AUTOMCAS/learning_journey/learning-stratagies/weekly-reviews/week-1.md

 -----------------------
 ### Even better if

-- Watch more of the supporting videos for tips and advice. **Action:** Bookmark key videos to watch when on train etc.
+Watch more of the supporting videos for tips and advice.
+**Action:** Bookmark key videos to watch when on train etc.

-**Improvement:** Take more breaks which are more effective.
+Take more breaks which are more effective.
 **Action:** Set deliberate break times and boundaries with pair partners.
 Try to switch off completely from code for 5-10mins.